-Capital in business refers to the sum of financial assets required to produce the goods or services.
+Capital in business refers to the sum of financial assets that are required to produce goods or services.
 These funds can be used to initiate operations, meet daily expenses, or grow and expand the business.

 Also known as seed funding, this is the initial investment required to set up a business.
 Every day expenses include purchasing or leasing the premises (office, factory, warehouse, etc.), buying necessary equipment and setting up other infrastructure.

 Working capital refers to the funds required to meet the day-to-day functioning of a business.
 Everyday expenses include rent, utility bills, employee salaries, procuring raw material, or inventory, administration, etc.

 - Growth capital

 Funds required by a business to expand its operations is called growth capital or expansion capital.
 These funds can be used for both expansions as well as the sustenance of business operations during this process.

 Businesses can acquire capital via equity or debt.
 Equity capital refers to funds a business receives by selling its stock, whereas debt capital refers to funds a business gets as credit from a financial institution.

 You can avail of debt financing in the form of business loan from Bajaj Finance and get up to Rs.
 55 lakh* (*inclusive of insurance premium, VAS charges, documentation charges, Flexi fees, and processing fees).